FROZEN SEMEN

 How do I register dogs from a frozen semen breeding?

-Once the hurdles of the collection are complete, the pets registered owner should notify the registration company he or she intends to use.
-A filing fee creates provenance where the collection is documented for the future..
+Once the hurdles of the collection are complete, the pets registered owner should notify Bona Fide Kennel Club (BFKC).
+A filing fee creates provenance and documents the collection.

 It is important to remember that only the registered owner (of the stud) at the time of collection can make this filing (or approve of another to do so).
 Likewise, only a licensed veterinarian can document the collection.

-While the filing fee creates provenance, registration companies require the studs DNA before offspring from his frozen semen can officially be registered.
+While the filing fee creates provenance, BFKC requires a DNA sample before offspring from the sample can be registered.
+Plan on using a single straw for this purpose.

-Our final step involves the licensed veterinarian who eventually performs the semen’s insemination.
-An AIFS form stating the stud name, identification number, and semen sample number (matching the data filed with the registration body) must be completed and sent to the registration company (by the veternarian).
+Our final step involves the licensed veterinarian who performs the insemination.
+A (BFKC) Artificial Insemination Application stating the stud name, identification number, and semen sample number (matching the data filed with the registration body) must be completed and sent to our office (by the veterinary clinic).

 What questions should I ask to ensure a successful outcome?